sdfgeoff/wasm_minigames/src_book/content/in_the_air/framebuffers.md

 The next question is: how do we test it?
 Well, why not set up the whole pipe?

 Let's render something into the gbuffer, do something simple inside the lighting pass, and splat that onto the screen at the end.
-We don't have a camera yet, so we'll just splat a texture into the gbuffer.

 So we need to: